-35K.
-How can local governments authorize the expenditure of opioid settlement funds through a capital project ordinance?
+35-O. How can local governments authorize the expenditure of opioid settlement funds through a capital project ordinance?

-As an alternative to an annual budget ordinance (or an amendment to an annual budget ordinance), if a local government is expending all or a portion of its opioid settlement funds on a capital project that is permissible under the MOA, it may budget the funds through a capital project ordinance pursuant to NCGS § 159-13.2.
+As an alternative to an annual budget ordinance, if a local government is expending all or a portion of its opioid settlement funds on a capital project that is permissible under the MOA, it may budget the funds through a capital project ordinance pursuant to NCGS § 159-13.2.
 A capital project is defined, in relevant part, as a "project involving the construction or acquisition of a capital asset."
-The project must be permissible under the MOA and it must be consistent with the authorizing resolution required by the MOA (described above).
+The project must be permissible under the MOA, and it must be consistent with the authorizing resolution required by the MOA (described in questions 35D through 35K above).

 A capital project ordinance is a multi-year budget that authorizes all appropriations necessary for the completion of the capital project.
-Unlike in the annual budget ordinance, funds need not be reappropriated each fiscal year.
+Unlike in the annual budget ordinance, funds do not need to be reappropriated each fiscal year.
 NCGS § 159-13.2 specifies the process for adopting or amending the capital project ordinance.
 As adopted or amended, the capital project ordinance must be balanced over the life of the project.

-35L.
+35P.
 Under what circumstances does the MOA allow a local government to spend opioid settlement funds on a capital project?